 Accredited investors can freely explore other information available in the startup’s profile, such as startup description, their pitch video, team members, startup terms, and calendar events prior to receiving approval from the startup.

 Propel(x) follows a set of qualifying criteria to curate startups showcased to investors.
 Please refer to ‘What are Propel(x)’s criteria for publishing a startup?’ in the Startup Topics section below.

 Startups benefit by expanding their investor base to include investors who want to invest smaller amounts.
 At the same time, since the Syndicates invests as a single investor, startups need not worry about having numerous small investors on their cap table.

-Investors benefit by increased diversification across numerous startups.
-Since Syndicates allow investment minimums as low as $3,000, investors can expand a given amount of capital across a portfolio of multiple startups.
-In addition, Propel(x) Syndicates will be managed by Propel(x) - so investors are assured of timely communications and updates from startups received via Propel(x).
+Accredited investors benefit by increased diversification across numerous startups.
+Since Syndicates allow investment minimums as low as $5,000, investors can expand a given amount of capital across a portfolio of multiple startups.
+In addition, Propel(x) Syndicates will be managed by Planck Fund Management – so investors are assured of timely communications and updates from startups received via Propel(x).

 The Syndicates are intended to be passive investment vehicles.
 The Syndicates will in most cases accept the terms offered by lead investors and will, in most cases, waive voting rights.

 No, as with all private investments, the Syndicates are not liquid investments.
 As with direct investing, investors should expect to have their capital tied up for several years.

 Each syndicate is managed by Planck Fund Management Corporation (“Planck”), a subsidiary of Propel(x) and is responsible for creating and managing syndicate investments.

 Planck Fund Management or any successor manager will continue to operate the Syndicate in the event of Propel(x) Inc.’s bankruptcy, liquidation, dissolution, reorganization, or sale.

 Funds may be transferred in one of three ways: